Anbulla Ghilli

 Anbulla Ghilli is a 2022 Indian Tamil-language film written and directed by Srinath Ramalingam.
-The film stars Maithreya Rajashekar, Dushara Vijayan, Chandini Tamilarasan and Mime Gopi, while Soori dubbed for the title character of a labrador named Ghilli.
+The film stars Maithreya Rajashekar, Dushara Vijayan, Chandini Tamilarasan and Mime Gopi, while Soori dubbed for the title character of a Labrador Retriever named Ghilli.
 The music was composed by Arrol Corelli with cinematography by Balasubramaniem.
 The film had its direct television premiere on Colors Tamil on 6 February 2022.

 Plot

 Ghilli, the dog, and the film's narrator, is an ardent fan of Vijay.
 Anbulla Ghilli is a slice-of-life film with elements of romance and a message that is subtly put.

 Production

 In April 2019, Srinath Ramalingam, who earlier directed Unakenna Venum Sollu, announced he would be making a film with a dog in lead role.
 The film's title was revealed to be Anbulla Ghilli with Arrol Corelli and Balasubramaniam handling music and cinematography respectively.
 Soori dubbed for the dog character in the film.